TankofVines/node-vincenty/README.md

 http://www.movable-type.co.uk/scripts/latlong-vincenty.html

-The module exports one function distVincenty(lat1, long1, lat2, long2) which accepts four parameters representing the latitude and longitude of the input coordinates.
+The module exports one function distVincenty(lat1, long1, lat2, long2, callback) which accepts four parameters representing the latitude and longitude of the input coordinates.

 Install: